 On July 5, 2021, the Company entered into a non-binding letter of intent (the "Advario LOI") with Advario North America, LLC (formerly Oiltanking North America, LLC) ("Advario") with respect to the Texas Facility, setting forth the conceptual terms to guide further discussions between the Company and Advario regarding the provision of land and logistical assets for the construction and operation of the Texas Facility at the Advario Galveston County Terminal site ("AGAL").
 At AGAL, Advario handles specialty chemicals and petrochemicals with more than 87,000 cubic meters of storage capacity on over 200 acres, providing ample room for expansion opportunities.
 The Company received a Letter of Readiness ("LOR") from Advario to proceed with the design and development of storage and logistics assets for used motor oil recycling at the Texas Facility.
 Advario has successfully completed work on the Pre-FEED/Front-end loading (FEL-2) validation and received the final independent report from its engineers, Burns & McDonnell.
 Advario confirmed there will be no changes to the fees outlined in the LOI.
 Based upon the preliminary findings, Advario has notified the Company of its readiness to proceed to Front-End Engineering and Design ("FEED").
-BP was notified the AGAL site is the Company's intended location for its facility.

-The Company continued to advance contractual arrangements with Advario, while preliminary site engineering work for emissions and site layout were being conducted in support of the site permitting process.
-Advario's FEL-3 feasibility study will continue to progress equipment design and layout to develop a final cost estimate, a schedule estimate, and any critical decisions influencing the final design of the storage tanks, loading/unloading pipelines, rail and marine loading/unloading facilities, truck loading/unloading facilities, buildings and other logistics assets (collectively, the "Advario Assets").
-Advario will effectively design, construct, operate, and maintain the Advario Assets to support the refinery.
+The Company continues to advance contractual arrangements with Advario.
+Advario's FEL-3 feasibility study will progress equipment design and layout to develop a final cost estimate, a schedule estimate, and any critical decisions influencing the final design of the storage tanks, truck, rail and marine loading/unloading facilities and other logistics assets (collectively, the "Advario Assets").
+Advario will effectively design, construct, operate, and maintain the Advario Assets to support the UMO recycling facility.

-MANAGEMENT DISCUSSION AND ANALYSIS For the three and six months ended June 30, 2022
+MANAGEMENT DISCUSSION AND ANALYSIS For the year ended December 31, 2022